Musread/tip-calculator/README.md

 ### Regular expressions

 For analyzing what users input, I need to use a reliable functionality.
-I first laid on Number conversion functions, but I quickly realized it was not perfect.
+I first laid on conversion functions from the **Number** class, but I quickly realized it was not perfect.
 This is why I choose regular expressions.
 I rely on the official MDN docs as usual to learn more about it.
 Here's the link : https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expression

 ### Number inputs vs text inputs

 When I was building inputs, I quickly chose to make them "number-typed".
 But I bumped into a problem while I was implementing conditional logics.
-Indeed, when I tried to retrieve invalid values from number inputs, they give me an empty string.
+Indeed, when I tried to retrieve invalid values from number inputs, it gave me an empty string.
 This [Stackoverflow article](https://stackoverflow.blog/2022/12/26/why-the-number-input-is-the-worst-input/) helped me to choose the right solution.

 ### Formatting numbers